 You don't have to wait to file your tax return during a government shutdown.
 You can prepare and send it in as soon as you have all the required documents, such as Forms W-2 and 1099s.
 As always, the sooner your tax return is in line with other received returns that are awaiting processing, the sooner you'll receive your refund if you're due one.

 Send a check if you owe the IRS money, but you might not want to submit a paper return if you don't owe anything and you're anticipating a refund.
 Federal law requires that processing paper returns must wait until after the shutdown ends, so it might be a good time to go electronic, if you haven't already.

 Tax-related deadlines remain the same during a shutdown, although Congress and the IRS can extend them due to national emergencies.
 This includes the estimated tax payments made by self-employed individuals that are due on January 15.
 The IRS website instructs taxpayers to file and pay taxes as normal during a shutdown.

 Returns must still be filed by Tax Day during a shutdown, which is normally April 15.
 Tax Day becomes the next business day in years when April 15 falls on a weekend or a holiday.
 You're still legally obligated to file and pay on time, even when Congress is squabbling.

 The IRS is part of the Treasury Department, and it's therefore affected by government shutdowns from an operational and logistic standpoint.

 Federal law requires that the IRS be staffed during shutdowns by exempt employees whose roles "protect human life and property."
-Tax revenues are federal property, so the show goes on.
 The short-staffed IRS is required to process all tax returns submitted on paper that include payments.